TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/FrontendsBackends/Index.rst

 The implementation is very similar to the memcached backend implementation and suffers from the same problems if APC runs out of memory.
 Garbage collection is currently not implemented.
-In its latest version, apc will fail to store data with a `PHP warning <http://pecl.php.net/bugs/bug.php?id=16966>`_ if it runs out of memory.
+In its latest version, APC will fail to store data with a `PHP warning <http://pecl.php.net/bugs/bug.php?id=16966>`_ if it runs out of memory.
 This may change in the future.
-Even without using the cache backend, it is advisable to increase the memory cache size of apc to at least 64MB when working with TYPO3, simply due to the large number of PHP files to be cached.
+Even without using the cache backend, it is advisable to increase the memory cache size of APC to at least 64MB when working with TYPO3, simply due to the large number of PHP files to be cached.
 A minimum of 128MB is recommended when using the additional content cache.
 Cache TTL for file and user data should be set to zero (disabled) to avoid heavy memory fragmentation.